Automated Gates Guidance For Developers

 At very least an automated gate must:

-• comply with the EU Machinery Directive 98/37/EC, be CE marked and be accompanied by a Declaration of Conformity.
-A gate which is not C E marked may be safe but it is not legal
+• comply with the Supply of Machinery (Safety) Regulations 2008 and be UKCA marked and accompanied by a Declaration of Conformity.
+A gate which is not UKCA marked may be safe but it is not legal

-• be supported by a minimum of two types of safety feature typically from a choice of safety edges / photo cells and force limitation.
-Gate Safe always recommends the inclusion of photo cells and safety edges on all automated gates regardless of whether a force limitation device has been installed to ensure the highest level of safety
+• be supported by a minimum of two types of safety feature typically from a choice of safety edges/photocells and force limitation.
+We always recommend the inclusion of photocells and safety edges on all automated gates regardless of whether a force limitation device has been installed to ensure the highest level of safety

 • have been checked to ensure the basic mechanical functionality of the gate is in line with current best practice